Tips for Loading an Enclosed Cargo Trailer

 Light Weight Items

 The lightest items can be placed around and on top of the heavier items as long as they are secure and it is safe for them to be placed there.
-Then finish packing the trailer with the lighter items toward the front.

 Take One Last Look